NaoCraftLab/foggypalegarden/README.md

             // (optional) distance (in blocks) at which the fog starts (cannot be negative) "startDistance": 0.0,

-            // (optional) sky light level [0, 15] below which the fog dissipates.
-The lower the value, the deeper the fog will descend into caves
-            // if not set, the fog extends down to bedrock "skyLightStartLevel": 0,

             // (optional) distance (in blocks) at which the fog ends (cannot be negative) "endDistance": 0.0,

-            // (optional) player height above the surface after which the fog dissipates (cannot be negative)
-            // if not set, the fog extends up to the top of the world "surfaceHeightEnd": 0.0,

             // (optional) fog density in percent (0.0, 100.0]
             "opacity": 0.0,